FlexMeasures/flexmeasures/documentation/dev/error-monitoring.rst

 .. note:: The decorator should be placed right before the function (after all other decorators).

 Per default the function name is used as task name.
-If the number of tasks accumulate (e.g. by using multiple plugins which each define a task or two), it is useful to come up with more dedicated names.
+If the number of tasks accumulate (e.g. by using multiple plugins that each define a task or two), it is useful to come up with more dedicated names.
 You can add a custom name as argument to the decorator:

 .. code-block:: python